 Here are the best times and ways to ensure your garlic has full access to abundant nutrients:

 Mulch with 3 to 6″ of deciduous leaves!
 They’re remarkably nutrient-dense, it’s true.
 Just make sure you put them through a chipper/shredder first so you don’t inhibit the garlic’s growth as well as the weeds.

 A little fish emulsion goes a long way in boosting plant health, abundance and nutrient density.

-Once your garlic is 6 inches tall, foliar feed your garlic (and everything else, for that matter) with compost tea, worm castings tea or our favorite, Fish and Seaweed Emulsion.
+Once your garlic is 6 inches tall, foliar feed your garlic (and everything else, for that matter) with compost tea, worm castings tea or our favorite, Fish and Kelp Emulsion.
 Apply the diluted emulsion (one ounce in one gallon of water) as either foliar spray or root drench every 10 to 14 days to bring a broad spectrum of macro- and micro-nutrients to your garlic.
 May and June are the key months to be supplementing with foliar feeds.
 We prefer fish plus seaweed emulsion, compared to pure fish emulsion, for it’s more balanced vegetative growth for our garlic bulbs.